josephfh/josephfh-portfolio-react/README.md

-A website made by Joseph Hughes, frontend web developer.
-Have I finished it yet?
-No.
+A website made by Joseph Hughes, a frontend web developer in Stockholm.

-* ReactJS
+* React
 * TailwindCSS
 * PostCSS

+_Almost_ perfect Lighthouse scores, but then it is only a single page!

+Static HTML is currently copied/pasted into ```index.html``` until I'm happy with a SSR solution in React.